leonidgrishenkov/dotfiles/README.md

     --verbose
 ```

-This command will create a symlinks with files structure correcponding to specified app name in this repo, in this example `lazygit`.
+This command will create a symlinks with files structure corresponding to specified app name in this repo, in this example `lazygit`.

 Several items can be listed with a space like that: